 We’re not usually fans of the buffet, but they’re popular with locals and a good way to try a variety of local dishes.
 A restaurant with a buffet may be your best option if you’re outside Ponta Delgada, Furnas or Ribeira Grande.

 We hope you’re now equipped to choose amongst the best Ponta Delgada restaurants and find good options on the rest of São Miguel island.
-Don’t forget to check out our free guide and map if you want details on all the restaurants and to see all the Ponta Delgada restaurants on a Google Map.
-Or check out the Travel Honey São Miguel itinerary for a day-by-day guide with awesome activities and nearby restaurants.
+Don’t forget to check out the Travel Honey Sao Miguel 7 day itinerary, map and regional guide if you want details on all the Sao Miguel restaurants and are keen to see the Sao Miguel restaurants on a Google Map!
+So chow down and bom apetite! 🌽

 At Travel Honey, we find savvy travelers and share their trip recommendations with you through awesome guides and interactive maps.
 We provide all the information you need in one place, give you trip advice you can trust, simplify logistics, and save you time.